 "Dr. Laura....
 My three year old is having accidents after having been completely potty trained for a year.
 My five year old wants to sleep in my bed.
 My seven year old whines all the time and acts helpless -- she can't even wash her hands without help.
 She has a tantrum if I tell her to act her age.
-Is this because of the coronavirus pandemic?"
+Is this because of the pandemic and remote schooling?"

 Probably, yes.
 You're describing classic regression, which just means that the child isn't able to cope in as mature a manner as they've recently mastered.
 When children feel stressed and overwhelmed, they almost always regress.
-And you can count on a pandemic to be stressful!
+And this past year has been stressful for everyone!

-Whether you can see it or not, your child may well feel like they're in danger but not be able to express it directly.
-Children worry about getting infected with invisible germs, or about their parents or grandparents dying.
-We parents are stressed, so our kids pick up on our stress and it makes them even feel less safe.
-If children are being schooled at home by parents, it often triggers power struggles and other stress.
-Children's routines are disrupted and their usual support system (friends, school) isn't available.
+Children have coped with school closures, remote learning, missing friends.
+They've mourned birthday parties and soccer tournaments that never happened.
+They've worried about getting infected with invisible germs, or about their parents or grandparents dying.
+We parents have been stressed, so we yell more, and when we supervise their learning, it often triggers power struggles and other stress.
 Just being able to run around on a playground with other children is off limits.
 No wonder children are stressed!
 So you can expect regression from kids of all ages.

 That means that you can expect behavior issues from kids of all ages.
 Regression comes out in many ways depending on the child and the age, but whining, potty accidents and sleeping challenges are common.
 Generally you will see that the child gets emotionally dysregulated more easily and needs much more reassurance.
 Here are some examples:

 - Emotional volatility: Children may burst into tears about things they could have handled in the past.
 They may be whiny or crankier than usual.